 The results speak for themselves.
 The background material and light movement feel realistic and convincing.
 The set-up was straight forward and removed a lot of the guesswork from shooting Green Screen; perhaps the future of in-vehicle shooting…?

-Below is a short reel of the ungraded results.
+Below is a short reel of the ungraded results, split-screened, before and after.
 Car movement vibration was added during the online in order to match shots with the low loader material.